 Budapest Jewish Quarter: Exploring the Jewish Quarter Budapest on a visit the Dohany Street Great Synagogue.
 Learning about Jewish Budapest History and Heritage.

 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, we were guests of Viking River Cruises during our Passage to Eastern Europe trip.

 Look beyond the food and entertainment, however, and you’re also likely to notice the synagogues, including the second-largest in the world on Dohany Street.
 A few blocks over sits a memorial to Carl Lutz, the Swiss Consul who saved more than 60,000 Hungarian Jews from the Fascists in WWII.
 And in between the ruin pubs and burger joints, you can spot kosher restaurants.

 In addition to being the party district, this is also the Budapest Jewish Quarter…a neighborhood with a bumpy story that goes back centuries.

 I’m on the Dohány Street Synagogue and Jewish Budapest tour, the first shore excursion on our 11-day Budapest to Bucharest river cruise with Viking River Cruises.
 And our guide Lucia, a former high school teacher who has lived in the neighborhood for more than 20 years, is setting the bar extremely high.